refractproject/refract-spec/namespaces/mson-namespace.md

     1. [Property Type](#property-type-jsonproperty-type)
     1. [Enum Type](#enum-type-mson-element)

-# Terminology
+# About this Document

-This specification uses terminology from [MSON Specification][].
-In addition, the terms defined in this namespace are described below.
+This document conforms to RFC 2119, which says:

+> The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

+[MSON][] is used throughout this document.

 ## Expanded Element

 MSON is built around the idea of defining recursive data structures.
 To provide abstraction, for convenience reasons and to not repeat ourselves, these structures can be named (using an _identifier_) and reused.
 In [MSON][], the reusable data structures are called _Named Types_.

-Often, before an MSON DOM can be processed referenced _Named Types_ have to be resolved.
+Often, before an MSON DOM can be processed, referenced _Named Types_ have to be resolved.
 Resolving references to _Named Types_ is tedious and error prone.
-As such parser can resolve references and produce a complete MSON DOM, that is a DOM that does not include unresolved references to other data structures.
+As such an MSON processor can resolve references to produce a complete MSON DOM.
+That is, a DOM that does not include unresolved references to other data structures.
 This is referred to as _reference expansion_ or simply _expansion_.

 In other words, an expanded element is one that does not contain any _Identifier_ (defined bellow) referencing any other elements than those defined in JSON or MSON namespaces.

 The expanded DOM MUST, however, keep the track of what data structure was expanded and what from where.